 Additional Tips to Increase Your Chances of Getting Approved:

 - Only submit the documents listed as requirements.
-You don’t need to include your plane tickets, itinerary, and confirmation of booking of your South Korea hotel/accommodation. - Arrange your documents in the order as listed above.
+You don’t need to include your plane tickets, itinerary, and confirmation of booking of your South Korea hotel/accommodation.
+Don’t have plane tickets to Korea yet?
+Score cheaper flights to South Korea here.

 - Submit your applications a month before your trip, just in case there will be delays in the releasing of your visa (yes, it happens! more on that later).